reid-moffat/suite-metrics/README.md

 ### Real-World Performance
 In typical scenarios, performance overhead is **negligible** due to efficient caching.
 For large cases (~10,000+ tests), following the recommended patterns above to reduce overhead.

+---

+☕ [Buy me a coffee](https://buymeacoffee.com/reidmoffat) if this package helped you!